mikejbp/tracker-cdn/README.md

     });

 > [!IMPORTANT]
-> The server needs an extra path to certify the validity of the tracker id you are trying to use.
+> The server needs an extra route to receive a GET request to certify the validity of the tracker id you are trying to use.

 ## Data Received